keycloak/terraform-provider-keycloak/docs/resources/realm_translation.md

 ---
-page_title: "keycloak_realm_translation Resource"
+page_title: "keycloak_realm_localization Resource"
 ---

-# keycloak_realm_tranlsation Resource
+# keycloak_realm_localization Resource

-Allows for managing Realm Translations overrides within Keycloak.
+Allows for managing Realm Localization Text overrides within Keycloak.

-A translation defines a schema for representing a locale with a map of key/value pairs and how they are managed within a realm.
+A localization resource defines a schema for representing a locale with a map of key/value pairs and how they are managed within a realm.

-Note: whilst you can provide translations for unsupported locales, they will not take effect until they are defined within the realm resource.
+Note: whilst you can provide localization texts for unsupported locales, they will not take effect until they are defined within the realm resource.

 ## Example Usage